Fujifilm X-T1 vs Sony A77

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-T1 and the A77 have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the A77 have been discontinued, but can regularly be found used on ebay.
 The A77 was replaced by the Sony A77 II, while the X-T1 was followed by the Fujifilm X-T2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-T1 and A77 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Sony A77 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T1 or the Sony A77 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.